60,000 Q&A topics -- Education, Aloha, & Fun

 Any suggestions anyone?

-- West Lafayette, IN, USA
+- West Lafayette, Indiana, USA

-The only company doing aluminum electroplating is Alumiplate, Inc. I would suggest, however, that you opt for IVD aluminum deposition.
+A. The only company doing aluminum electroplating [in America] is Alumiplate, Inc. I would suggest, however, that you opt for IVD aluminum deposition.
 The process for aluminum electroplating involves large quantities of toluene, a very dangerous chemical.
 There are limits on how much toluene can be put into one vat, limiting the size of the parts that can be coated.
 On the other hand, very large IVD systems are in operation.
 Typical IVD chambers are 6-8' diameter, 12-15' long, so very large objects or large quantities of small objects can be treated.
 Any number of companies listed at this website can do the work for you.

-In response to Mr. Treglio's recommendation, I would like to suggest you explore all options.
+A. In response to Mr. Treglio's recommendation, I would like to suggest you explore all options.
 IVD is a great option for some applications.
 However, IVD is a "line of sight" process, so complete coverage is not always available, it is not a fully dense layer, and there are other limitations as well.

 Mr. Sunthankar basically hit the nail on the head in his comments - with carbon it is difficult to get good adhesion results with an aluminum plating process due to the separation of the carbon layer, not the aluminum layer.
 When attempting to deposit an aluminum layer on carbon, the inability to pre-treat & activate the surface properly limits the contact/adhesion of the aluminum layer to the carbon layer.